PacktPublishing/Azure-AI102-Certification-Essentials/resources.md

 * What is Video Analysis?
 At https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/intro-to-spatial-analysis-public-preview?tabs=sa

 ## Chapter 6.
 Implementing Natural Language Processing Solutions
-* The Azure AI Speech to Text service provides two REST APIs for speech recognition: the primary Speech to Text API for general speech transcription and the Speech to Text Short Audio API, optimized for short audio streams (up to 60 seconds).
+* The Azure AI speech-to-text service provides two REST APIs for speech recognition: the primary speech-to-text API for general speech transcription and the speech-to-text short audio API, optimized for short audio streams (up to 60 seconds).
 These APIs support both interactive speech recognition and batch transcription, making them adaptable to various audio lengths and volumes.
 Developers typically access these services through language-specific SDKs, such as Python or C#.
-For more details on usage, visit https://learn.microsoft.com/en-us/azure/ai-services/speech-service/rest-text-to-speech?tabs=streaming
+For more details on their usage, visit https://learn.microsoft.com/en-us/azure/ai-services/speech-service/rest-text-to-speech?tabs=streaming
 * a dedicated Azure AI Speech resource at https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices
 * Speech Studio at https://speech.microsoft.com/portal/voicegallery
+* If you haven’t created an Azure AI Hub and project yet, refer to Exercise 1: Creating a hub, project, and AI service in the Azure portal in Chapter 7.
+Otherwise, proceed with the following steps to create the AI service resource under your existing project.
+For more details, visit https://learn.microsoft.com/en-us/azure/ai-studio/ai-services/how-to/connect-ai-services
+* If you haven’t created an Azure AI Hub and project yet, refer to Exercise 1: Creating a hub, project, and AI service in the Azure portal in Chapter 7.
+Otherwise, proceed with the following steps to create the AI service resource under your existing project.
+For more details, visit https://learn.microsoft.com/en-us/azure/ai-studio/ai-services/how-to/connect-ai-services
 * Azure Language Studio (https://language.cognitive.azure.com/)
 * an FAQ page, such as the Microsoft Learn FAQ URL with the following URL: https://docs.microsoft.com/en-us/learn/support/faq
 * Microsoft credentials page (https://docs.microsoft.com/learn/credentials/)